bupaverse/processanimateR/README.md

 ### Installing

-ProcessanimateR can be installed from CRAN:
+A stable version of ProcessanimateR can be installed from CRAN:
 ```r
 install.packages("processanimateR")
 ```